airladon/ThisIGet/README.md

 If `MAIL_SERVER`, `MAIL_SENDER` or `MAIL_USERNAME` fields are not set, then defaults will be used, and email sending attemp will be made if `MAIL_PASSWORD` is defined.

+This is only needed for running locally.

 #### Heroku deployment
 If deployting the app to HEROKU, then the `HEROKU_TOKEN` environment variable needs to be set.
 The variable can be set by using:

 export HEROKU_TOKEN=`heroku auth:token`

+This is only needed if deploying a build from the local machine.

 ### Start interactive dev environment
 A docker container can be used to do lint and type checking, and tests.
 To start the container